Which Texas Cities Have the Best Weather? Top Choices

 Which part of Texas has the best winters?

-Although many cities in Texas experience snow, ice, and wind through the winter months, quite a few experience almost no winter.
+Although many cities in Texas experience snow, ice, and wind during the winter months, quite a few experience almost no winter weather.

 In Austin, the average temperature is at least 11 degrees warmer than in the rest of the state.
-Even in the winter, the climate stays a little bit warmer.
+Even in the winter, the climate remains slightly warmer.

 But if you want to beat the heat and look for more snow during the winter, then Fort Worth has the best record.
-It gets more snow than most other regions of Texas because it sits at a higher elevation.
+It receives more snow than most other regions of Texas because it is situated at a higher elevation.

 Generally, the northern panhandle sees the most winter weather.
-However, the extreme south of the southern panhandle can see temps below zero.
+However, the extreme southern part of the panhandle can experience temperatures below zero.

-People and dogs with a view of Austin, Texas, downtown skyline
+People and dogs with a view of the Austin, Texas, downtown skyline

 Which city in Texas gets the least rain?